tw-haiven/haiven/docs/design.md

 ```

-We currently have two consumers of those main components, the Gradio UI, and the API used by the "Guided mode" React frontend:
+We currently have one consumer of those main components, which is the API used by the React frontend.

 ```mermaid
 %%{init: {'theme': 'neutral' } }%%